 PRIVACY LAWS

-The privacy laws in the United States and the European Union and other parts of the world are, for the most part, based on the widely accepted OECD Privacy Principles.
-However, privacy laws around the world differ in many respects.
-With this complex web of legislation, organizations with a presence in multiple jurisdictions, such as those conducting business on-line, need to design policies and practices that do not violate any one privacy law that applies to the business.
+Data protection laws in the United States and Canada are, for the most part, based on the widely accepted OECD Privacy Principles.
+However, these privacy legal frameworks differ in many ways, and also vary from those in other parts of the world, creating a complex web of legislation.
+Since most modern privacy laws have an extraterritorial impact, organizations with a presence in multiple jurisdictions, such as those conducting business on-line, need to design policies and practices that do not violate any one privacy law that applies to their business.

 UNITED STATES